osiam/distribution/README.txt

 GitHub: https://github.com/osiam
 Jira: https://jira.osiam.org

-If you want to run OSIAM server and the addon-self-adminstration, please have a look at the GitHub Wiki: https://github.com/osiam/server/wiki https://github.com/osiam/addon-self-administration/wiki
+If you want to run OSIAM server and the addon-self-administration, please have a look at the GitHub Wiki: https://github.com/osiam/server/wiki https://github.com/osiam/addon-self-administration/wiki